textninja/templates/gcp-function/README.md

 ## Deployment

 To deploy this cloud function, use some variation of the commands below.
-Modify this for your use case or it won't work.
+Modify this for your use case (in particular, configuring the secrets, if any, and service accounts) or it won't work.

 ```console
 % SERVICE_ACCOUNT=email-for-service-account